OscarChavarro/vitral/VITRAL/0doc/readme.txt

   - JFrames must include a nmemonic label identifying the program in its window title
   - JFrames must be configured to exit: this.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);

+IMPLEMENTATION (SIZE RESTRICTION, DISTRIBUTION AND DEPLOYMENT)
+  - Implementation should be distributed in two main files: one basic small autocontained package and one extra samples-only, posibly big package.
+  - All files included in the basic package must be: java code, scripts, basic documentation and SMALL samples.
+This package should be as small as posible, and avoid the inclusion of big data files.